Education and Professional Development Colloquium

 You will learn about different formal education expectations of military, government civilians, private industry employees, and academics.
 Additionally, you will learn informal skill expectations and considerations for moving between careers.

-Keynote and featured speakers include Brig Gen David W. Hicks, USAF Director, Strategy, Concepts, & Assessments HQ USAF/A5S, Dr. Forrest Crain, Director of the Center for Army Analysis (CAA), G-8, Department of the Army, and Dr. Ian MacLeod, Future Concepts Analysis, Johns Hopkins University Applied Physics Laboratory.
+Keynote and featured speakers include Brig Gen David W. Hicks, USAF Director, Strategy, Concepts, & Assessments HQ USAF/A5S, Dr. Forrest Crain, Director of the Center for Army Analysis (CAA), G-8, Department of the Army, Mr. Ian MacLeod, Future Concepts Analysis, Johns Hopkins University Applied Physics Laboratory, and Dr. Yisroel Brumer, Deputy Director, Analysis and Innovation, Office of the Secretary of Defense CAPE..

 - Richard E. Rosenthal Student Competition